da-dumont/personal-site/content/blog/make-sure-youre-not-around.md

 **Take time off to refresh your mind.
 Unplug from work.
 It's not healthy to always have your "On" switch up.**

 ### On a personal front...
 This is my second time on parental leave.
-I'm fortunate to work for a company that offers a generous leave of 14 weeks for both parents.
+I'm fortunate to work for a company that offers a generous leave for both parents.

 Candidly, I was a bit nervous when my wife and I had our first child, knowing I would be away from my role for the most amount of time in my career at once.
 It sounds silly, but I had wacky thoughts going through my head: